wizeline/wize-docs/onboarding/README.md

 	- _etc._
 - Specific work items &mdash; User Stories and/or bugs &mdash; on the selected [project(s)](https://goo.gl/07IbM8)

-All along the way, the coaches / teachers / mentors ask what level of knowledge and familiarity the new-hires have with the various topics, how to do it on MacOS, _etc._ When one or more new-hires need specific help, the onboarding team provides the information needed in this preferred order:
+All along the way, the [Coaches](#coach) ask what level of knowledge and familiarity the new-hires have with the various topics, how to do it on MacOS, _etc._ When one or more new-hires need specific help, the onboarding team provides the information needed in this preferred order:

 - Other new-hires &mdash; whether “junior” or “senior” &mdash;  with “supervision” to ensure that the coaching is consistent with Wizeline practices and procedures
 - Onboarding staff directly